Best Of: Jude Law / Pedro Pascal

 There's a lot of new music being released this fall, and rock critic Ken Tucker has chosen to showcase new songs by three very different acts.

-Big Thief has a new album, and their sound is characterized by the intimate lead vocals of Adrian Linker, as does Zach Topp, a young country singer with roots in old country.
+Big Thief has a new album, and their sound is characterized by the intimate lead vocals of Adrian Linker. as does Zach Topp, a young country singer with roots in old country.

 There's also the Icelandic Chinese singer Lei Vei, who brings a classical music and jazz influence to her pop songs.
+Here's Ken's review of this eclectic gathering.

 Few bands have been as widely acclaimed in recent years as Big Thief, whose signature sound is the haunting voice of Adrian Lenker.

-Big Thief's new sixth album, I just played a bit from the title track, Double Infinity, finds the former quartet now a trio.
+Big Thief's new sixth album, I just played a bit from the title track Double Infinity, finds the former quartet now a trio, but its sound has expanded with the addition of backup singers for the first time.

 Whether Lenker's vocals needed backing is up for debate, but it certainly added a chummy, collegial air to this album.